spaltrie-algolia/mcp_algolia_python/README.md

 - gender => for man: gender:Homme | for woman: gender:Femme
 - capacity of the product => size (type is integer)

-## Attributes from the result array:
+## Attributes from the result as an array of hits:
-- **skuNameFull**: name of the product
+- skuNameFull: name of the product
-- **retailPrice**: regular price of the product
+- retailPrice: regular price of the product
-- **image**: image URL
+- image**: image URL

-Display the results using attribute **skuNameFull** following withe attributes as nested bullet points:
-- Price
-- Capacity
+## Formatting results
+For each hit in the response, display the results like:
+- skuNameFull and then the nested attributes
+-- price
+-- capacity
-- image as raw URL
+-- image as a preview

-These attributes are from the MCP Tool only
+## Empty results
 If the answer is an empty array or a string, say something "Oops, no products found"
 ```